-- 1. The Comprehensive Examination must be taken and passed. - Completion of coursework required for student's specific track (School Counseling, Mental Health Counseling - Clinical, Mental Health Counseling - Rehabilitation) with a 3.0 or better grade point average overall and a 3.0 or better grade point average in the student's professional core courses.
+- 1. The Comprehensive Examination must be taken and passed. - 2.
+Completion of coursework required for student's specific track (School Counseling, Mental Health Counseling - Clinical, Mental Health Counseling - Rehabilitation) with a 3.0 or better grade point average overall and a 3.0 or better grade point average in the student's professional core courses.
 Students must complete all fieldwork with a grade of B or better. - 3.
-Submit the application for graduation with the required approvals to the School of Graduate Studies.
-Applications for graduation are available at the School of Graduate Studies website and are due by the date specified in the University calendar each semester.
+Submit the application for graduation with the required approvals to the Graduate College.
+Applications for graduation are available at The Graduate College website and are due by the date specified in the University calendar each semester.